coreto-io/coreto-drt-api/docs/swagger.md

-# Coreto Trust and Performance Ledger API Documentation
+# Coreto DRT API Documentation
-An API used to interact with the Coreto Trust and Performance Ledger
+An API used to interact with the Coreto DRT

 ## Version: 0.0.1